princeBritwum/Advanced-Power-BI-NYC-Yellow-Taxi-Project/README.md

 	in
     #"Filtered Rows"

-Now we can set up our incremental refresh on the NYlike below;
+Now we can set up our incremental refresh on the table (NycTripW45) below;

 ![docs/incremental_refresh.png](https://github.com/princeBritwum/Advanced-Power-BI-NYC-Yellow-Taxi-Project/blob/main/docs/incremental_refresh.png)

+2. Once the report is published, go ahead to the service and setup your gateway and datasource connections.
+Please note that when you pusblish a dataset with incremental refresh, partitions are created according what you defined in the Power BI desktop.
+In our scenario, data will be archived for the past year and new data will be loaded every day into the dataset when the maximum record of the LoadDate changes.

+3. Save the Power Bi report when the incremental refresh is enabled and publish to the premium capacity workspace.
+To work with incremental refresh and make meta data changes to your  you need to enable xmla endpoints in the